blz349/neanderthal_introgression/neanderthal/README.md

 This documents describes fixing the minor allele annotation and MAFs for Neanderthal-introgressed SNPs with incorrect minor allele annotations using allele counts from the 1000 genomes all populations dataset.
 The following information for the Neanderthal-introgressed SNPs: chromosome, position, source, ID, major allele, minor allele (reannotated) and MAFs (fixed) in each of the 26 populations, were saved as a .csv file under: `/well/jknight/shiyao/data/allpop_fixed.csv`
 &nbsp;

+    get_chen_neanderthal_snps.md
+This documents describes identifying the Neanderthal-introgressed SNPs (Dannemann and Simonti) that were present in Neanderthal-introgressed sequences identified by Chen *et al.* (2020).
+The chromosome and position of these SNPs were saved as a .csv file under: `/well/jknight/shiyao/data/chen/neanderthal_check.csv`
+&nbsp;

     neanderthal_allpopulation_mafs.ipynb
 This code plots the range of MAFs for the Neanderthal-introgressed SNPs in the 26 1000 genomes populations, and in particular in the 5 African populations.
 The number of Neanderthal-introgressed SNPs with MAF > 0.01 in African populations was calculated and visualised using venn diagrams.